Lak2k1/Food-Delivery-ETA-Prediction/README.md

    * **XGBoost Regressor:** $R^2$: 0.82 | RMSE: 3.98 mins *(Massive 26% absolute improvement over baseline)*

 ## 💡 How to View
 Simply open the `.ipynb` file in this repository to view the full Exploratory Data Analysis (EDA) and model training pipeline.
+To open in Colab use [this](https://colab.research.google.com/drive/1mqa84ZffiKZtZ0IHNP_5UfTdfmtVhEzs?usp=sharing) link.